 Lucky Brand Emmie

-If you’re in the market for a comfortable pair of flats are affordable and can be stashed away in your purse than the Emmie is a winner.
-With supple leather, they form to a wide variety of feet, ensuring comfort.
+Suppose you’re in the market for a comfortable pair of affordable flats to carry in your purse, then the Emmie is a winner.
+They form a wide variety of feet with supple leather, ensuring comfort.
 The wide elastic top band keeps the flats secure on your feet.

 Steve Madden Feather Loafer Flat